Belgium–United States relations: Resident diplomatic missions

 The Embassy of Belgium in Washington, D.C. is the diplomatic mission of the Kingdom of Belgium to the United States.
 The chancery is located at 1430 K Street, Northwest, Washington, D.C.
-The previous location, in use by the Kingdom of Belgium since its construction in 1956, at 3330 Garfield St. NW, was sold to the Vietnam in 2019.
+The previous location, in use by the Kingdom of Belgium since its construction in 1956, at 3330 Garfield St. NW, was sold to Vietnam in 2019.

 Belgium also operates consulates-general in Atlanta, Los Angeles and New York City.
 In addition, several communities and regions of Belgium also have diplomatic representations in the United States.
 The Belgian ambassador to the United States is Jean-Arthur Régibeau.

-The United States has an embassy in Brussels to Belgium and separate missions to the European Union and to NATO.
+The United States operates an embassy in Brussels while maintaining separate missions to the European Union and to NATO.